MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-cli.md

 Kusto.Cli is part of the NuGet package `Microsoft.Azure.Kusto.Tools` that [you can download](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
-Once downloaded, you can extract the package's `tools` folder to the target folder.
+Once downloaded, extract the package's `tools` folder to the target folder.
 No additional installation is required since it's xcopy-installable.

 ## Run the tool